Jacaranda (album): Recording

-The album's liner notes lists 16 acoustic and electric guitars that Rabin plays on Jacaranda, including bass, a Young Chang grand piano, Hammond organ, and autoharp.
+The album's liner notes lists 16 acoustic and electric guitars that Rabin plays on Jacaranda, as well as other instruments including bass guitar, a Young Chang grand piano, Hammond organ, and autoharp.
 He used a Marshall 100, Ampeg VT-120, and Fernandez guitar amplifiers and a Korg A3 as his effects unit with pieces of it built by Bob Bradshaw.
 His rack included a MXR compressor, a Roland fuzz box, an MXR delay 1500, a TC6000 reverb unit, various software based compressors and delays, and a Neumann microphone to record his dobro.
 "Killarney 1 & 2" was recorded with two Neumann 87 model microphones.
 He saw the album as an opportunity to use instruments that he liked the most, "forget[ing] the orchestra that I have been just swimming in for forty films, pick them up and play".
 Among them was his dobro that he had used for colouring and textural purposes in his film scores, and features him using a chrome metal slide to play the instrument as if it was a slide guitar.

-Five musicians perform additional instruments, including drummers Lou Molino III ("Anerley Road", "Freethought", and "Zoo Lake"), Vinnie Colaiuta ("Market Street" and "Through the Tunnel"), and Rabins' son Ryan ("The Branch Office" and "Me and My Boy"), who impressed Rabin when it came to recording the latter as it features an odd time signature of 7/8, making Rabin think he would have to sit him down to explain what he wanted, but Ryan sat down and played it "perfectly".
+Five musicians performed additional instruments, including drummers Lou Molino III ("Anerley Road", "Freethought", and "Zoo Lake"), Vinnie Colaiuta ("Market Street" and "Through the Tunnel"), and Rabins' son Ryan ("The Branch Office" and "Me and My Boy"), who impressed Rabin when it came to recording the latter as it features an odd time signature of 7/8, making Rabin think he would have to sit him down to explain what he wanted, but Ryan sat down and played it "perfectly".
 Rabin had recorded a digital drum track as a demo for what he wanted.
 Though Rabin did not plan on how the drums turned out on the final record, he was satisfied with the result and spent time thinking about which drummer would be the most suitable for each track.
 Rabin had never met Colaiuta before, but the drummer was happy to play for him and enjoyed playing on "Market Street" so much, he asked Rabin if there were other tracks he could feature on.
 At that point, Rabin was still sketching out what "Through the Tunnel" was going to be but later recalled: "Before I had got through explaining it to him he sat down and played exactly what it was.
 It was phenomenal".